 Section 3 of Part C of Livable Oakville provides Urban Structure policies.
 According to Schedule A1 (Urban Structure) of Livable Oakville, the subject site is within the Midtown Oakville Nodes and Corridors and is within a Regional Transit Note (See Figure 11).
-Furthermore, the subject site is located within the Midtown Oakville Urban Growth Centre, as outlined on Figure 12, Schedule A2 (Built Boundary and Urban Growth Centre).
+Moreover, the site is located within 200 metres of the Oakville GO station, which is identified as a Major Transit Station, and 200 metres west of Trafalgar Road, which is identified as a Regional Transit Priority Corridor as outlined on Figure 11, Schedule A1 (Urban Structure).